yongddeng/yongddeng.github.io/_posts/2024-01-02-operating-system.md

 # Operating System
 ---
-A computer is ultimately a set of interconnected electronic components.
-The operating system makes it usable by hiding complexity and offering a programmable interface.
+A computer is ultimately a set of interconnected peripheral.
+The [operating system](https://www.youtube.com/watch?v=26QPDBe-NB8) (OS) makes it usable by hiding complexity and offering a programmable interface.
 Though often taken for granted, the OS is less than a century old yet underpins nearly all computing devices today.
 We inevitably encounter it when moving from high-level code down to low-level hardware instructions

 <!-- https://pravin-hub-rgb.github.io/BCA/resources/sem2/operating_sys/index.html -->
 <!-- https://www.jmeiners.com/lc3-vm/#:lc3.c -->